MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 6. In **Select Networks**, select the logical network, virtual network, and the VLAN as applicable.

     >[!Note]
     >The PowerShell script-based approach provides guidance to retain the IP of the VM after conversion.
 You can also read about it in Cameron Peppers’ blogpost here.

 7. In **Add Properties**, configure the required settings.
 In **Summary**, review the settings, and select **Start the virtual machine after deploying it** if necessary.

 8. Select **Create** to start the conversion.
 Verify the VM's conversion in **VMs and Services > Home > Show > VMs**.

     >[!Note]
     >After conversion, all VM disks except for the OS disk will be offline.
 This is because the NewDiskPolicy parameter is set to offlineALL on VMware VMs by default.
 To override this and to have the new disks brought online after conversion, you can make one of the following changes to your VMware VM disk policy before initiating the conversion:<br>
->- Set-StorageSetting -NewDiskPolicy OfflineShared: To have all the new shared bus disks offline and all the new local bus disks online
+    >- `Set-StorageSetting -NewDiskPolicy OfflineShared`: To have all the new shared bus disks offline and all the new local bus disks online
->- Set-StorageSetting -NewDiskPolicy OnlineAll: To have all the new disks online, regardless of whether the disks are on a local or shared bus.
+    >- `Set-StorageSetting -NewDiskPolicy OnlineAll`: To have all the new disks online, regardless of whether the disks are on a local or shared bus.

 ## Convert using PowerShell cmdlet